NaserMekky/config_manager/readme.md

 # config-manager
-Add Or Edit And Delete key/value  pairs in a configuration file.
+Add Or Edit And Delete key/value  pairs in a configuration files and language files.
 And Save changes to the configuration file in script.

 ## Installing